cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance.md

 ## Conway era update proposals

-TODO: Brief intro, diagram and link to the subseciton.
+TODO: Brief intro and diagram similar to the ones above.